 Hayden Lake boasts a 40-mile shoreline with a surface area of 3,800 acres.
 The lake was formed by the Missoula Floods that occurred nearly 15,000 years ago, at the end of the last ice age.

-The nearby town of Coeur d'Alene, Idaho, offers several tourist attractions, as well as restaurants, gas and groceries.
+The town of Coeur d'Alene, Idaho is 21 miles away, and offers several tourist attractions, as well as restaurants, gas and groceries.